avarapeople/CraftStage/smart-contracts/README.md

 ### Happy Crafting 🚀

-Remember, while this showcase is here to inspire, please refrain from copying or directly replicating the work of previous candidates.
+Remember, while this hub is here to inspire, please refrain from copying or directly replicating the work of previous candidates.